 Ingredients in 4health Performance Dog Food

-Chicken, chicken meal, ground rice, cracked pearled barley,chicken fat (preserved with mixed tocopherols), egg product, dried plain beet pulp, flaxseed, natural chicken flavor, fish meal, potassium chloride, salt, choline chloride, dried chicory root, glucosamine hydrochloride, chondroitin sulfate, vitamin E supplement, iron proteinate, zinc proteinate, yucca schidigera extract, copper proteinate, ferrous sulfate, zinc sulfate, copper sulfate, potassium iodide, thiamine mononitrate, manganese proteinate, manganous oxide, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, manganese sulfate, sodium selenite, pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, riboflavin, vitamin D supplement, folic acid.
+Chicken, chicken meal, ground rice, cracked pearled barley, chicken fat (preserved with mixed tocopherols), egg product, dried plain beet pulp, flaxseed, natural chicken flavor, fish meal, potassium chloride, salt, choline chloride, dried chicory root, glucosamine hydrochloride, chondroitin sulfate, vitamin E supplement, iron proteinate, zinc proteinate, yucca schidigera extract, copper proteinate, ferrous sulfate, zinc sulfate, copper sulfate, potassium iodide, thiamine mononitrate, manganese proteinate, manganous oxide, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, manganese sulfate, sodium selenite, pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, riboflavin, vitamin D supplement, folic acid.

 Top 5 Ingredients Breakdown

-Like other 4Health dog foods, 4Health Performance Formula for Adult dogs features two meat proteins at the top of the ingredient list – chicken andchicken meal in this case.
+Like other 4Health dog foods, 4Health Performance Formula for Adult dogs features two meat proteins at the top of the ingredient list – chicken and chicken meal in this case.
 This food contains 30 percent protein and has an estimated 30 percent carbohydrate content which is definitely low compared to most other dog foods today.
 It does contain grains, which we’ll discuss in a moment, but it doesn’t contain any corn, wheat, or soy.
 It compares very favorably to a food like Purina ProPlan Sport with the 30/20 protein/fat formulation.

-The carbohydrates in the food include ground rice and cracked pearled barley.
-The rice is the third ingredient so it does feature prominently in the food if you are concerned about arsenic in rice.
+Ground Rice = Rice is the third ingredient so it does feature prominently in the food if you are concerned about arsenic in rice.
 Ground rice is a slightly confusing designation.
 When rice is ground it usually refers to whole ground brown rice and that is stated.
 However, this rice isn’t stated to be brown rice.
 AAFCO defines ground brown rice as the entire product obtained by grinding the rice kernels after the hulls have been removed but it’s unclear if the rice in this food is brown rice.
 If it’s ground white rice, then the nutritional quality of the rice would be significantly less and would be something like a white rice flour.
 On the other hand, white rice is easier to digest and good for dogs with a sensitive stomach.
 “Ground rice” is a vague term here so it’s hard to say.

-The fifth ingredient is chicken fat (preserved with mixed tocopherols).
-Chicken fat is a good named source of fat for your dog.
+Chicken Fat = Chicken fat is a good named source of fat for your dog.
 It has some omega-3 fatty acid and it is packed full of omega-6.
 Mixed tocopherols, used as a preservative, are forms of vitamin E.

 Additional Ingredients of Interest

+Aside from the top five ingredients, there are several other notable ingredients found in 4Health Performance Dog Food.
+Some of these ingredients include: dried beet pulp, flaxseed, and fish meal.
 I’ve marked dried plain beet pulp not because it’s a bad ingredient but because dog owners often question it or think there’s something wrong with using it in a dog food.
 It is a by-product of the sugar beet industry and, once again, because it’s a “by-product” people often assume it must be bad.
 That’s not true.
 Most of the sugar has been removed from plain beet pulp leaving behind a good dietary fiber that acts like a prebiotic in your dog’s gastrointestinal system.
 It encourages an environment that allows for the growth of beneficial bacteria.
 It’s also an insoluble fiber so it’s good for your dog’s colon, drawing in moisture and helping to move things along in a healthy way.
 Dried plain beet pulp is used in lots of dog foods today and it’s a good ingredient so don’t let it put you off when you see it.

 The food also contains flaxseed.
 Flaxseed is an excellent plant source of omega-3 fatty acid.
 People often debate plant sources of omega-3 fatty acid.
 They are considered less desirable than animal and fish sources of omega-3 for various reasons (palatability, digestion and absorption, among other things), but they’re still good to have.
 Flaxseed is a good source of Magnesium, Phosphorus and Copper, and a very good source of Dietary Fiber, Thiamin and Manganese.
 However, if you are a dog breeder, you should be aware that flaxseed contains phytoestrogens which can interfere with reproduction in dogs.
 You can find various articles online that describe this issue as it affects dogs and humans.
 Be careful feeding dog food that contains flaxseed to your dogs if you are planning a litter in the near future or if your female dog is pregnant.